CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_51" class="page-number">5.1</a> Rooms, Movement, Forced Movement, and Overlays

 **What is considered an ‘empty’ hex vs ‘featureless’, etc.?** A ‘featureless’ hex has no overlay tiles (other than corridors or pressure plates), but may have a figure.
 An ‘empty’ hex has neither overlay tiles nor figures.
-Note that tokens (loot tokens, deathwalker shadows, etc.) won’t make a hex non-empty.
+Note that tokens (loot tokens, letter reminder tokens, Tinkerer devices, etc.) won’t make a hex non-empty.
 It is possible to summon or spawn on hexes with loot tokens. *This is a change from Gloomhaven.*

 **Can I teleport over gaps between room tiles?
 If so, how do I measure the distance?
 There's no hexes to count.** Yes, as long as the destination tile is revealed, and the map tiles aren't free-floating (see below).
 The gap area between rooms is considered part of the wall.
 You can use extra corridor overlays to measure the distance, if it's not apparent.